Home Inspection in Niagara-on-the-Lake

 Why a Home Inspection is Non-Negotiable in Niagara-on-the-Lake

-41% of Niagara-on-the-Lake's active listings fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
+41% of Niagara-on-the-Lake's homes fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
 These are not cosmetic issues — they affect insurance eligibility and resale value.
 An RHI certified inspector identifies these before you sign.

 Questions about inspection in Niagara-on-the-Lake